We use cookies to optimize your browsing comfort and to improve our services.

 8. Opt for eco-friendly activities (cycling, walking, surfing, canoeing...).

-10. Support certified projects.
-You can offset your CO2 impact by offering a financial contribution to a CO2 reduction project in a developing country.
-These projects are a guarantee of concrete climate action.
+10. Contribute to climate projects.
+You can contribute to to balance out your CO2e impact by making a financial contribution to a CO2e climate project project in a developing country or Europe.
+These projects guarantee concrete climate action.

 You are a company and you want to limit the environmental impact of your employees?